-Margaret Lin-Martore, MD, is an Assistant Clinical Professor in the Departments of Emergency Medicine and Pediatrics at UCSF in the Division of Pediatric Emergency Medicine (PEM).
+Margaret Lin-Martore, MD, is an Associate Clinical Professor in the Departments of Emergency Medicine and Pediatrics at UCSF in the Division of Pediatric Emergency Medicine (PEM).
 She is the co-director of the Pediatric Emergency Ultrasound Fellowship and is a UCSF School of Medicine Bridges Coach.

 As an educator, Dr. Lin-Martore is interested in developing innovative curricula around Pediatric Emergency Point-of-Care Ultrasound (POCUS) applications and is the series editor of the PEM POCUS series at Academic Life in Emergency Medicine (ALiEM).
 She is interested in examining and defining competency in POCUS and in procedural skills education, as well as motivation for life-long learning.
 Dr. Lin-Martore is a member of the UCSF Academy of Medical Educators.